Improving crossing safety in Glencoe Road, Browns Bay

 In response to concerns raised by the community to give priority to people crossing Glencoe Road, we’re improving safety for people, especially school children, who bike and walk to the nearby Sherwood Reserve.

-The changes we're making by February 2026
+The changes we've made in February 2026

-• Installing new pram crossings with yellow tactile pavers at the crossing point to make it more convenient for people pushing prams or strollers and ensuring those with mobility needs can navigate crossings more easily.
+- Installed new pram crossings with yellow tactile pavers at the crossing point to make it more convenient for people pushing prams or strollers and ensuring those with mobility needs can navigate crossings more easily.

-• Widening the footpath on either side of the crossing and on both corners of Glencoe Road to give more room for people to safely wait to cross.
+- Widened the footpath on either side of the crossing and on both corners of Glencoe Road to give more room for people to safely wait to cross.

-• Install signs and road markings to warn motorists of the approaching crossing.
+- Installed signs and road markings to warn motorists of the approaching crossing.

 Benefits to your community

-• Encourages drivers to slow down and take extra care when approaching the crossing and improves visibility between motorists and people crossing the road
+- Encourages drivers to slow down and take extra care when approaching the crossing and improves visibility between motorists and people crossing the road.